netik/kong-plugin-force-elb-https/README.md

 `ignore_uris` will disable this plugin for any uri that starts with the desired paths.
 Remember to start paths with `/` !

+## Rebuilding

+If you need to rebuild this plugin install luarocks, and do:

+`luarocks make`

+## Configuration

 form parameter|required|description
 ---|---|---